gwu-libraries/sfm-ui/about/overview.md

 SFM is intended to be run by an institution such as a library, although nothing prevents it from being run by an individual.
 SFM can manage collections created by many users, across multiple social media platforms.

-How might I use SFM?
+How do I use SFM to collect data?
 --------------------
 You can use SFM to collect social media data: